yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 </ul>

-This page details how to configure Amazon Web Services (AWS) for YugabyteDB using the YugabyteDB Admin Console.
-If no cloud providers are configured, the main Dashboard page highlights the need to configure at least one cloud provider.
+This page details how to configure Amazon Web Services (AWS) for YugabyteDB using the Yugabyte Platform Admin UI.
+If no cloud providers are configured, the main **Dashboard** page highlights that you need to configure at least one cloud provider.

 ![Configure Cloud Provider](/images/ee/configure-cloud-provider.png)